 For each cluster $C_i$, the LSD algorithm iterates cluster growth until it has enough linearly independent columns to find a local solution, i.e., until \mbox{$\mathbf{s}_{[C_i]}\in \text{image}(H_{[C_i]})$}.
 We call such a cluster \emph{valid}.
 Once all clusters are valid, the LSD algorithm computes all local solutions, $\mathbf{e}_{[C_i]}=H_{[C_i]}^{-1}\cdot \mathbf{s}_{[C_i]}$, and combines them into a global one.

-The process of weighted-cluster growth is illustrated in \figref{fig:weighted-growth} for the surface code.
+The process of weighted-cluster growth is conceptually similar to ``belief hypergraph union-find''~\cite{cain2024correlated} and is illustrated in \figref{fig:weighted-growth} for the surface code.
 Here, two clusters are created.
 These are grown according to the reliability ordering of the neighboring fault nodes.
 In~\sfigref{fig:weighted-growth}{c}, the two clusters merge, yielding a combined valid cluster.
 The combined cluster is not optimal as its associated decoding matrix has $5$ columns, whereas the local solution has Hamming weight $3$, indicating that the optimal cluster would have $3$ columns.
 Nonetheless, computing a solution using the cluster matrix with $5$ columns is still preferable to computing a solution using the full $41$-column decoding matrix -- this highlights the possible computational gain of LSD.

 \paragraph{\emph{On-the-fly} elimination and parallel implementation.} To avoid the overhead incurred by checking the validity condition after each growth step -- a bottleneck for other clustering decoders for QLDPC codes~\cite{delfosse_toward_2021} -- we have developed an efficient algorithm that we call \emph{on-the-fly elimination}.
 Our algorithm maintains a dedicated data structure that allows for efficient computation of a matrix factorization of each cluster when additional columns are added to the cluster, even if clusters merge -- see \secref{sec:fly_solve} for details.
 Importantly, at each growth step, due to our on-the-fly technique, we only need to eliminate a single additional column vector without having to re-eliminate columns from previous growth steps.